 You do need a little more working room with the Nikon 85mm F1.8G, at the same time that can be an advantage if doing head and shoulders work where you do not need to invade the subjects personal space, which helps them relax.
 It can however be an issue when working indoors in rooms of a limited size or in crowded areas where people could get between you and your subject.

 On handling, I had no issues with focus which I found to be quiet, quick and snappy.
 Focus consistency also appears to be quite good.
 The lens is a literally a joy to have on our camera as its so light, fast and compact.
 I can get the nice Bokeh effect I was getting from my 70-200, but in a much shorter, lighter, less expensive package.
-I can literally have the camera around my neck on in a small bag big enough to fit just a camera with one lense and I know I’m covered for most of what I want to shoot.
+I can literally have the camera around my neck on in a small bag big enough to fit just a camera with one lense for walks in the park and I know I’m covered for most of what I want to shoot.

 For people work it is a very easy buy.
 If mine broke I’d go online sobbing and immediately purchase another.
 My advice is if shoot a lot of people in a controlled environment, buy one.
 Its a fantastic bit of kit.